drduh/YubiKey-Guide/README.md

 EOF
 ```

-Use [LUKS](https://dys2p.com/en/2023-05-luks-security.html) to encrypt the new partition.
+Use [LUKS](https://dys2p.com/en/2023-05-luks-security.html) to encrypt the backup partition before storing the Certify key on it.

-Generate another unique [Passphrase](#passphrase) (different from the Certify key passphrase) to protect the encrypted volume:
+Generate another unique [passphrase](#passphrase) (different from the Certify key passphrase) to protect the encrypted volume:

 ```bash
 export LUKS_PASS=$(LC_ALL=C tr -dc "A-Z3-9" < /dev/urandom |